shideqin/log-pilot/README.md

 [![CircleCI](https://circleci.com/gh/shideqin/log-pilot.svg?style=svg)](https://circleci.com/gh/shideqin/log-pilot)
 [![Go Report Card](https://goreportcard.com/badge/github.com/shideqin/log-pilot)](https://goreportcard.com/report/github.com/shideqin/log-pilot)

-`log-pilot` is an awesome docker log tool.
-With `log-pilot` you can collect logs from docker hosts and send them to your centralized log system such as elasticsearch, graylog2, awsog and etc. `log-pilot` can collect not only docker stdout but also log file that inside docker containers.
+`log-pilot` is an awesome container log tool.
+With `log-pilot` you can collect logs from kubernetes hosts and send them to your centralized log system such as elasticsearch, graylog2, awsog and etc. `log-pilot` can collect not only kubernetes stdout but also log file that inside kubernetes containers.

 Try it
 ======

 Prerequisites:

-- docker-compose >= 1.6
-- Docker Engine >= 1.10
+- kubeernetes >= 1.20

 ```
 # download log-pilot project